pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 </details>

 This guide suggests using safer strats involving carbos and/or rare candies instead of X Speed Sabrina strats with 3+ Speed DV.
-See [this pastebin explanation](https://pastebin.com/sEWrd0v8) and the [complete speed chart](https://imgur.com/MpKBIb1) for more information.
+See [this document explanation](https://docs.google.com/document/d/1AaLiYjPanRiGSnToYBXKrEx47xVX7LlWNw5C81cBVN0/edit?usp=sharing) and the [complete speed chart](https://imgur.com/MpKBIb1) for more information.

 ### Glossary